 What is a career ladder?
 In a word, it's a promotion.
 This can normally be achieved by working your way up from entry level positions to careers with more advanced degrees and higher pay.
-Career ladders in many industries can provide a range of different pathways to interesting and rewarding careers.
+In many industries, career ladders can provide a range of different pathways to interesting and rewarding careers.
 While these ladders provide you with examples of how to advance your career, you can start anywhere on the ladder with proper training and education.
 Below is an example of a healthcare career ladder.
-However, these same ladders can exist in multiple job industries.